 Unsurprisingly, Russia and the U.S. back different factions in the Syrian civil war.
 Russia has even gone so far as to deploy regular military troops in the country.
-The U.S. has only deployed special forces sparingly to assist Kurdish YPG troops and called in airstrikes on behalf of other friendly, “moderate” fighters.
+The U.S. has only deployed special forces sparingly to assist Kurdish YPG troops and call in airstrikes on behalf of other friendly, “moderate” fighters.

 There have been calls recently to increase the U.S. presence in Syria with non-front-line combat positions through supplying artillery support and logistics.
 America has no real stake in the fight besides its global war on terror.
 Furthermore, no one wants a to fight a war that does not have a feasible end in sight against an unconventional foe that will continue to linger in liberated territory.

 History seems close to repeating itself unless world leaders involved in the Syrian civil war can manage to sit down and use diplomacy instead of drones and munitions to further their agendas.

 President Donald Trump has recently requested a $54 billion dollar increase in military spending.
 If approved by Congress, it will surely only rock the international boat as America already spends more money on its military than any other country.